plcstevens/comufyrails/README.md

 ```
 COMUFY_APP_NAME     - Application name on Comufy, defaults to your Ruby on Rails application name.
 COMUFY_TOKEN        - Token given to you by our Comufy Heroku service or from Comufy directly.
-COMUFY_BASE_API_URL - Full HTTP address to connect to, defaults to our service.
+COMUFY_URL - Full HTTP address to connect to, defaults to our service.
 ```

 ## Usage